Located southeast of Adelaide, Coorong National Park protects a string of saltwater lagoons. The Park is considered an important archaeological site.

 Coorong National Park Camping, Weather, Walks Map & Things To Do

 You can explore the various walking trails of the Park, pedal or kayak along the waterways, or drive along designated tracks or along the beach.
 Exploring the Park provides you with numerous amazing landscapes.
 The Park is also visited by a large number of diverse species of birds and provides ample bird watching and photo taking opportunities.

-One of the unique aspects about the Park is the interaction of salt water and river water along the length of park, with the Murray River water and sea water meeting along the riverside.
-The freshwater helps support the fauna of area and the sea water provides a habitat for the birdlife.
+One of the unique aspects about the Park is the interaction of salt water and river water along the length of the park, with the Murray River water and seawater meeting along the riverside.
+The freshwater helps support the fauna of the area and the sea water provides a habitat for the birdlife.